Pennsylvania Car Accident Compensation Laws

 In circumstances where you are permitted to seek legal remedy, Pennsylvania allows you to recover damages even if you were partly to blame for causing the accident.
 However, you must not be more than 50% at fault in order to do so.
 Additionally, according to the modified comparative negligence standard, any damages that are awarded will be reduced in proportion to the degree that you were at fault.
 For example, if you were 10% to blame and the other driver was 90% at fault, you may still file a lawsuit, but an award of $10,000 will be reduced by $1000.

 In Pennsylvania, most damage caps are unconstitutional according to the state's Constitution.
 However, there are exceptions for claims against the Commonwealth of Pennsylvania and local governments, which are capped at $250,000 and $500,000, respectively.
 Additionally, all claims are time-sensitive and carry deadlines for filing your lawsuit in court.
 In Pennsylvania, the deadline for personal injury and property damage claims is 2 years.

 Pennsylvania's "choice no fault" and comparative negligence rules can make navigating insurance claims and lawsuits more difficult than in other states.
 After a car accident, you'll want to know how these rules might affect your ability to recover damages for losses you've incurred.
-Receive a free claim evaluation from an experienced attorney, familiar with Pennsylvania's car accident compensation laws to evaluate the strength of your claim.
+Receive a claim evaluation from an experienced attorney, familiar with Pennsylvania's car accident compensation laws to evaluate the strength of your claim.

 Contact a qualified attorney.